Charmve/Surface-Defect-Detection/Papers/README.md

 ### [1]分割网络用于磁瓦缺陷检测

-论文题目：Surface Defect Saliency of Magnetic Tile
+论文题目：Surface Defect Saliency of Magnetic Tile  [<a href="https://github.com/Charmve/Surface-Defect-Detection/tree/master/Papers/2019.03" target="_blank">paper</a>]

 论文摘要：Vision-based detection on surface defects has long postulated in the magnetic tile automation process.
 In this work, we introduce a real-time and multi-module neural network model called MCuePush U-Net, specifically designed for the image saliency detection of magnetic tile.
 We show that the model exceeds the state-of-the-art, in which it both effectively and explicitly maps multiple surface defects from low-contrast images.
 Our model significantly reduces time cost of machinery from 0.5s per image to 0.07s, and enhances saliency accuracy on surface defect detection.

 ### [2]经典的PHOT算法

-论文题目：The Phase Only Transform for unsupervised surface defect detection
+论文题目：The Phase Only Transform for unsupervised surface defect detection  [<a href="https://github.com/Charmve/Surface-Defect-Detection/tree/master/Papers/2019.03" target="_blank">paper</a>]

 论文摘要：We present a simple, fast, and effective method to detect defects on textured surfaces.
 Our method is unsupervised and contains no learning stage or information on the texture being inspected.
 The new method is based on the Phase Only Transform (PHOT) which correspond to the Discrete Fourier Transform (DFT), normalized by the magnitude.
 The PHOT removes any regularities, at arbitrary scales, from the image while preserving only irregular patterns considered to represent defects.
 The localization is obtained by the inverse transform followed by adaptive thresholding using a simple standard statistical method.
 The main computational requirement is thus to apply the DFT on the input image.
 The new method is also easy to implement in a few lines of code.
 Despite its simplicity, the methods is